mattbuot/Project/README.md

 ## Research questions
 * How do food products are imported and exported?
-* Which countries consume the best food in terms of nutritional intake?
+* What proportion of products are imported and exported?
 * Do organic products have a more environmental friendly packaging?
 * Do organic products come from the country, or are they imported?
 * Which countries produce healthier and more environmental friendly food?